G-Chist/G-Chist/README.md

 Interested in engineering, machine learning, optimization problems, and procedural generation; I mostly use Python :)

-I read philosophy, travel, play video games, and write for Wikipedia in my free time
+I read philosophy, travel, play video games, and edit Wikipedia in my free time

 Planning to pursue a Master’s Degree in Robotics Engineering